 The best we’ve heard is that you should “dress so that if the boss showed up at your door, you would feel confident opening the door and inviting them in.”
 This doesn’t mean you can’t wear a sweatshirt (or even sweatpants on occasion.)
 And by all means, developers live in graphic t-shirts, which is totally fine, but leave the pajamas in the bedroom and get that little bit of separation between work and home life.
 When you close your laptop for the day, go ahead, put on those sweats, and stretch out on the couch for a bit as a ritual signifying the end of your workday.

 Have a reliable file transfer service so you can send and receive files with colleagues and customers no matter where people are working.
 One thing to look for is a service with online file management that is easy to use.
 With everyone working from home, you may need additional users who can access your files.
-ExaVault offers unlimited users with no per-user fee so you can keep your business data flowing.
+ExaVault offers plans with unlimited users and no per-user fee so you can keep your business data flowing.
 Create unique logins for all employees and set user permissions so that each team member has access to the files they need to work from anywhere.

 No matter what your work situation is, there are a variety of tools and tips to help your business and your employees stay healthy and productive.
 Follow us on social media and let us know your favorite tips for working from home.